ericwhyne/open-catalog-generator/README.md

   3b. fields_to_add: This variable is a key-value pair object that takes the field name as the key and the field value as the value.
 There is no limit to the number of key-value pairs that can be added.
   3c. insert_after: The added field will be placed after the given field name

 4. The Makefile contains a executable definition that can be used to quickly run this script after adjusting the two variables.
-Using the CYGWIN command line, run the following command "make addjsonfields"
+Using the CYGWIN command line, run the following command:

+	make addfields FILES="pubs,software" FIELDS="Test:pass,fail" INSERT_AFTER="Link"

 5. Verify that the fields were added correctly and to the appropriate files by reviewing the new files in the "darpa_open_catalog/new_json" directory.
 If the files are correct, move them to the "darpa_open_catalog" directory and done!
 Now there are new json files for the next build!